 You can pause the stream whenever you like, hide retweets, or switch between hashtags if you are following more than one topic.

 There is also a text box that lets you tweet directly from the feed page, and it includes the chat hashtag in your tweet automatically.
 You can also reply, quote, retweet, and favorite tweets from the site as well.

-Twubs is a pretty cool Twitter chat tool that gives you the ability to set the feed speed from fastest to slowest.
+One of the pretty cool Twitter chat tools, that gives you the ability to set the feed speed from fastest to slowest, is Twubs.
 You can also pause the thread, reply, retweet, favorite, and tweet directly from Twubs with the hashtag automatically included.